Policies and Guidelines for Undergraduate Minors

 Reason for Policy: The purpose of this policy is to establish a set of guidelines and policies which sponsoring units can use to develop undergraduate minors and which the Senate Committee on Educational Policy can apply as proposals for new minors are presented for approval.

 Who Should Read the Policy: Faculty and staff at UIC who are involved in the creation, revision, or elimination of undergraduate minors.

-Procedures: To create, revise, or eliminate an undergraduate minor, refer to the minors section on the Office of Programs and Academic Assessment website.
+Procedures: To create, revise, or eliminate an undergraduate minor, refer to the minors section on the Academic Programs webpages.